Ceiling Fan Running Slowly? Speed It Up In 6 Steps

 A faulty capacitor can cause your fan to spin slowly or stop spinning

-1. Carefully turn off your breakers to interrupt all electrical current to the ceiling fan
+1. Carefully turn off your breakers to interrupt all electrical current to the ceiling fan.

-1. Remove the light bulbs, and their housings
+1. Remove the light bulbs and their housings.

-1. Undo the screws in the motor holding the outer metal panel
+1. Undo the screws in the motor holding the outer metal panel.

-1. Test the capacitor for continuity with a multimeter, if you have one
+1. Test the capacitor for continuity with a multimeter if you have one.

-1. Replace if necessary
+1. Replace the capacitor if necessary.

 #4 Use Lighter Blades